elharirymatteo/RANS/README.md

-# RANS: Reinforcement Learning baaed Autonomous Navigating Systems
+# RANS: Reinforcement Learning Autonomous Navigating Systems

 ## About this repository